David Henkin

 Books

-The Week: A History of the Unnatural Rhythms That Made Us Who We Are, Yale University Press, 2021.
+The Week: A History of the Unnatural Rhythms That Made Us Who We Are(link is external), Yale University Press, 2021.

-With Rebecca McLennan, Becoming America: A History for the 21st Century, McGraw-Hill, 2015.
+With Rebecca McLennan, Becoming America: A History for the 21st Century(link is external), McGraw-Hill, 2015.

-The Postal Age: The Emergence of Modern Communications in Nineteenth-Century America, University of Chicago Press, 2006.
+The Postal Age: The Emergence of Modern Communications in Nineteenth-Century America(link is external), University of Chicago Press, 2006.

-City Reading: Written Words and Public Spaces in Antebellum New York, Columbia University Press, 1998.
+City Reading: Written Words and Public Spaces in Antebellum New York(link is external), Columbia University Press, 1998.

 Articles